PedroH1608/nextboxd-ai/README.md

 1.  **Start the backend server:**
     In your terminal, from the root directory of the project, run:
     ```bash
-    node server/server.js
+    npm run server:dev
     ```
-    The server will start on `http://localhost:3001` (or the port you specified in `.env`).
+    The server will start on `http://localhost:3001` (or the port you specified in `.env`) and will automatically restart on file changes.

 2.  **Start the frontend development server:**
     In a new terminal, from the root directory, run: